 Strong advising and research supervision are essential to a good educational program, and we work hard to see that our students benefit from the knowledge and guidance of committed faculty advisors.

 Do I get to choose my faculty advisor(s)?

-New M.S. students are initially assigned one or more faculty advisors.
-These advisors help students choose and keep track of academic progress.
+New M.S. students are initially assigned one or more academic advisors – they can be faculty or academic staff.
+These advisors help students choose courses and keep track of academic progress.

-For our Ph.D. students, usually one or both of these initial advisors are actively involved in the research domain of the incoming student and eventually become their thesis advisor.
+For our Ph.D. students, usually one or more faculty advisors are initially assigned.
+They are actively involved in the research domain of the incoming student and eventually become their thesis advisor.
 Most often, these faculty are the principal (or, co-principal) investigators on the research project that supports the student in their first and subsequent years in the department.
 Usually the incoming student will have already met and discussed the project with these faculty during the application and interview process.
 As such, there is a mutual agreement and understanding that develops between the department and the incoming student as to who their advisor or advisors will be.
 Students with their own support, or the support of a more open-ended fellowship, may have more flexibility in choosing their advisors.
 However, for these students as well, we attempt to make a good initial assignment of advisors to allow their research plans to materialize as soon as possible.

 In either case, the initial advisor assignments are not set in stone.
 Students may change their advisors, either due to a change in research interests or a mutual recognition that the approach and interests of the student and faculty member are not compatible.
 This is usually done in consultation with, and the approval of, the faculty involved and some combination of the Department Head and the Associate Department Head.
 The most common time for a change in advisors to occur is following the qualifying exams, after the student's third semester.
 However, changes, if needed, can also occur before or after that time.